 We will expect future generations of Winter Conference leaders to amend, delete, or add to these statements.
 But an article of this nature may help many brothers and sisters to better understand the background of the movement.

-Now, in 2019, we are at a time to pause and reflect once more on how God has blessed us, to thank God for all he has done, to lay the foundation for future generation of leaders serving in this ministry, to reëxamine and reärticulate the vision God has set for this ministry, and to look out into the distant horizon and continue our movement forward.
+In the conference’s 50th year, we were at a time to pause and reflect once more on how God had blessed us, to thank God for all he had done, to lay the foundation for future generation of leaders serving in this ministry, to reëxamine and reärticulate the vision God had set for this ministry, and to look out into the distant horizon and continue our movement forward.

 - Fact Sheet of the West Coast Chinese Christian Conference in the 1980s (Pak-Yan Liang; 1980)